clarkpy/cdn-fe/README.md

 # cdn frontend

+A distributed content delivery service made in Typescript, Express, Mongo and NextJS.

 contains a dashboard page, login & signup page as well as an interactive splash screen

 integrates with https://github.com/snowypy/cdn